snowmeltarcade/projectkitchen/documentation/functional/kitchens.md

 Kitchens differ in the types of workstations they would have.
 Each player would be designated a different workstation.
 If there are insufficient players, then individual players will have to move from workstation to workstation.

 Players can select which workstations a kitchen will have from a provided selection.
-Each kitchen though must have at least two types of [workstation](workstations.md): an ingredient store and a serving area.
+Each kitchen must have at least three types of [workstation](workstations.md): an ingredient store, a prep station and a serving area.

 - [Kitchens](#kitchens)
   - [Farmers market](#farmers-market)